Information Technology

 • Digital evidence cameras for detectives and patrol officers.

-• Communications devices such as radios for both voice and data.
+• Communications devices such as smartphones and radios.

-• Many other specialized tools for specific types of investigations, surveillance and analysis.
+• Many other specialized tools for investigations, surveillance, and analysis.